japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 Missing parents: [missingStages]
 ```

-handleJobSubmitted then registers the new job in xref:scheduler:DAGScheduler.adoc#jobIdToActiveJob[jobIdToActiveJob] and xref:scheduler:DAGScheduler.adoc#activeJobs[activeJobs] internal registries, and xref:scheduler:ResultStage.adoc#setActiveJob[with the final `ResultStage`].
+handleJobSubmitted then registers the new job in scheduler:DAGScheduler.md#jobIdToActiveJob[jobIdToActiveJob] and scheduler:DAGScheduler.md#activeJobs[activeJobs] internal registries, and scheduler:ResultStage.md#setActiveJob[with the final `ResultStage`].

 NOTE: `ResultStage` can only have one `ActiveJob` registered.

-handleJobSubmitted xref:scheduler:DAGScheduler.adoc#jobIdToStageIds[finds all the registered stages for the input `jobId`] and collects xref:scheduler:Stage.adoc#latestInfo[their latest `StageInfo`].
+handleJobSubmitted scheduler:DAGScheduler.md#jobIdToStageIds[finds all the registered stages for the input `jobId`] and collects scheduler:Stage.md#latestInfo[their latest `StageInfo`].

-In the end, handleJobSubmitted posts  xref:ROOT:SparkListener.adoc#SparkListenerJobStart[SparkListenerJobStart] message to xref:scheduler:LiveListenerBus.adoc[] and xref:scheduler:DAGScheduler.adoc#submitStage[submits the stage].
+In the end, handleJobSubmitted posts  ROOT:SparkListener.md#SparkListenerJobStart[SparkListenerJobStart] message to scheduler:LiveListenerBus.md[] and scheduler:DAGScheduler.md#submitStage[submits the stage].

-handleJobSubmitted is used when DAGSchedulerEventProcessLoop is requested to handle a xref:scheduler:DAGSchedulerEvent.adoc#JobSubmitted[JobSubmitted] event.
+handleJobSubmitted is used when DAGSchedulerEventProcessLoop is requested to handle a scheduler:DAGSchedulerEvent.md#JobSubmitted[JobSubmitted] event.

 === [[handleMapStageSubmitted]] MapStageSubmitted Event Handler